Orr Academy High School

 Rezin Orr Academy High School is a public four-year high school bordered between the neighborhoods of West Garfield and Humboldt Park located on the West Side of Chicago, Illinois.
 It is a part of the Chicago Public Schools district and is managed by the Academy for Urban School Leadership.
 The school is named after labor leader Rezin Orr.

 History

-Orr traces its origins to 1918, when it was opened as an elementary school.
-It began hosting high school students in the 1920s, when it became a branch of Austin High School.
+Orr traces its origins to 1918, when it was opened as an elementary school in a building, which is currently the Brian Piccolo Specialty School located at 1040 N. Keeler.
+Orr began hosting high school students in the 1920s, when it became a branch of Austin High School.
 From the 1940s to the 1950s, Orr was used a vocational school for seventh and eighth grade boys, and for a short period it served as a temporary home for Our Lady of the Angels School after that school was ravaged by a fire in 1958.
 Orr was then used as a branch of Marshall High School before becoming an independent high school in 1963.

+Rezin Orr High School moved into a new building in 1973 under the leadership of principal, Kenneth Van Spankeren.
+The old Orr school building then became the Brian Piccolo Specialty School.

-Orr moved into a new building in 1973.
-The current school building was designed by the firm of Ludwig Mies van der Rohe.
+The current high school building was designed by the firm of Ludwig Mies van der Rohe.